benbjohnson/litestream.io/content/how-it-works/_index.md

 rolled back.
 If pages were written directly to the database file then there would be no way to get back the original page data on rollback.

-The WAL also allows read transactions have their own snapshot view of the database at the time the transaction started because there can be multiple instances of the same database page spread across the database file & WAL.
+The WAL also allows read transactions to have their own snapshot view of the database at the time the transaction started because there can be multiple instances of the same database page spread across the database file & WAL.